cce-bigdataintro-1160/winter2020-site/5-pythonadv.md

 2. plot the histogram for `bmi` and save it as `bmi_hist.png`
 3. plot the scatterplot for `age` vs `charges` and save it as `age_charge_scatter.png`
 4. Re-do the previous items, adding the title, x label and y label for each item.
-5. Plot other data facts that might interest you.
+5. Think about the exercise 12 from the previous section.
 Do the plots match what we saw with the correlation function?

 ### Final Notes on Python Libraries
 * These utilities are widely used in the industry and represent some of the most essential building blocks for data analysis